worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Converting between ICLS Definitions.md

 	replace lstatus = . if age < minlaborage
 ```

-The steps U2, N2, and N5 are the ones where people are working on non-market-exchange farm work (the only subsistence activity coded in the survey).
-These are the codes that need to change to make a time series that is comparable to the old ICLS definition used in the other surveys.

-# Coding to convert the 2015-16 QLFS to the old definition
+# Coding to convert to the old definition

 Thus, to obtain a unique series with the old definition we would need to code: